AElfProject/aelf-learn/docs/tools/aelf-contract-templates.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# AELF Contract Templates
+# aelf Contract Templates

-AELF Contract Templates is a scaffolding tool designed to allow the developer to start creating smart contracts easily.
+aelf Contract Templates is a scaffolding tool designed to allow the developer to start creating smart contracts easily.

-To install AELF Contract Templates:
+To install aelf Contract Templates:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';